pelle112112/RustExam/README.md

 - We especially had problems with understanding Rust concepts like `|_|` and `some()`.

-- Understanding Rusts way of using memory and borrowing variables and pointers was a difficult concept for us to grasp.
+- Understanding Rusts way of using memory, borrowing variables and pointers was a difficult concept for us to grasp.

 - A lot of the libraries we found were deprecated, some had almost no documentation, which made it difficult for us to choose libraries.